RCVolus/lol-pick-ban-ui/README.md

   - Set colors (default blue/red, but they can differ!)
 - Allows to completely create a custom design based on web technologies (HTML, CSS & JS), including custom animations and transitions

+## Contributors / Maintainers
+- Development: Lars "Larce" Bärtschi
+- Design (Europe): Elias "Elilift" Inäbnit

+Please feel free to contact me via Twitter and let me know if you used this project!
+I'm also happy to help out if any questions or inquiries or feedback appear regarding this! [https://twitter.com/LarsBaertschi](@LarsBaertschi)